Pylons/pyramid_cookbook/deployment/heroku.rst

 Tips & Tricks
 =============

 The CherryPy WSGI server is fast, efficient, and multi-threaded to easily handle many requests at once.
-If you want to use it you can setup your runapp.py to look like:
+If you want to use it you can add `cherrpy` and `pastescript` to your setup.py:requires section (be sure to re-run `pip freeze` to update the requirements.txt file as explained above) and setup your runapp.py to look like:

 example::